nicolasSouza2504/authentication/README.md

 # Authentication

-In this project, i will made the common cicle of rest authentication api's, with encrypted md5 salt keys, and Session validation.
+In this project, i will make the common cicle of rest authentication api's, with encrypted md5 salt keys, and Session validation.